River Barle Signal Crayfish

-My PhD investigated the potential of sterilising male signal crayfish as a control tool using field studies on the River Barle and controlled experiments at Bournemouth University.
+This project was the focus of my PhD, which investigated the potential of sterilising male signal crayfish as a control tool using field studies on the River Barle and controlled experiments at Bournemouth University.
 The hypothesis was that large males dominate breeding behaviour and cannibalise smaller animals, therefore keeping them in the population but rendering them infertile would reduce reproduction but maintain cannibalism.
 Behavioural studies found that sterilised males are equally capable of becoming dominant and competing for food, mates and shelter as non-sterilised males.

 Females are as likely to choose to mate with a sterilised males as a non-sterilised male (read more here).
 We also found that sterilised males produced fewer spermatophores (packets of sperm) but this did not translate to reduced female brood sizes in either in the lab or the field.
 There are several potential reasons for this, some of which I am investigating.
+My full thesis is available here.

 After initial fluctuations catch rates have decreased by 50% – there is no evidence that this is due to male sterilisation so we think it’s due to the removal of females and immature animals using ARTs.
 From 2019 to 2021 the project continued as part of the Water Environment Grant funded ENNIS project and included studies of other signal crayfish sightings on Exmoor.